discernus/research/MVA/experiment_1/cff_v4_mva.md

       - "confidence": Dictionary with axis names as keys and confidence ratings as values
       - "reasoning": Dictionary with axis names as keys and explanatory text as values

-      The output MUST be a valid JSON object that maintains the framework's evidence standards.
+      The output MUST be a valid JSON object that implements the framework's evidence requirements.

+IMPORTANT: Your response MUST be a single, valid JSON object and nothing else.
+Do not include any text, explanations, or markdown code fences before or after the JSON object.
+---
   descriptive:
     description: "Scores only the three core emotional axes for a neutral emotional climate mapping."
     analysis_prompt: |